EdwardRutz/music-history/README.md

 	- You do not need to enclose them in a `<form>` element because we're not actually submitting this form anywhere.

 - [X] Add a `<button>` element at the bottom of the input fields labeled "Add".

-- VIEWS
+VIEWS
+ADD MUSIC
-	- The input fields and the add button make up the *Add Music View*.
+- [ ] The input fields and the add button make up the *Add Music View*.
-		- The *Add Music View* should not appear when the user first visits your page.
+- [ ] The *Add Music View* should not appear when the user first visits your page.
-		- The song list with the corresponding filter form should be visible.
+	- The *List Music View* song list with the corresponding filter form should be visible.
-	- [ ] *List Music View*: The existing view - the combination of the filter form and the song list
 - [ ] When the user clicks on "Add Music" in the navigation bar, the *List Music View* should be hidden, and the *Add Music View* should be shown
 	- ([see example wireframe](https://moqups.com/chortlehoort/1E8LJX7r/p:a0cf17f7b)).

+LIST MUSIC
+- [ ] *List Music View*: The existing view - the combination of the filter form and the song list
+- *List Music View* shows when page loads
 - [ ] When the user clicks on "List Music" in the navigation bar, the *Add Music View* should be hidden, and the *List Music View* should be shown ([see example wireframe](https://moqups.com/chortlehoort/1E8LJX7r/p:a8d99d401)).

-- [ ] Once the user fills out the song form and clicks the add button, you should collect all values from the input fields, add the song to your array of songs, and update the song list in the DOM.
+- [ ] Once the user fills out the song form and clicks the add button, you should
+	- [ ] collect all values from the input fields,
+	- [ ] add the song to your array of songs, and
+	- [ ] update the song list in the DOM.